-Sarah has defending countless people accused of shoplifting through the years.
+Through the years, Sarah has defended countless people accused of shoplifting.
 The vast majority of her clients are first time offenders, who have never been in contact with the criminal justice system before.
 They are good people, who have made a mistake and are now facing potentially life-altering consequences.

-Sarah understands the severity of these consequences.
-She knows that a criminal record for shoplifting can be devastating.
+Sarah and her team of legal professionals understand the severity of these consequences.
+They know that a criminal record for shoplifting can be devastating.
 A criminal record is highly stigmatizing.
 It can affect your ability to travel, to gain employment and to access various other opportunities in the future.
 Sarah understands this.
 She also understands that your personal reputation is important.

-Sarah knows how to navigate the criminal justice system.
-She knows that, for some people, there are alternatives to getting a criminal record for shoplifting, even if they are guilty of the offence.
-Sarah will put a plan in place to help you through this difficult time and will work to keep your reputation untarnished.
+The lawyers at Sarah Leamon Law Group know how to navigate the criminal justice system.
+They know that, for some people, there are alternatives to getting a criminal record for shoplifting, even if they are guilty of the offence.
+Sarah and her team will put a plan in place to help you through this difficult time and will work to keep your reputation untarnished.

 Shoplifting is not a technical legal term that is used in Canada.
 What we commonly refer to as “shoplifting” charges are usually those that relate to the crimes of Theft Under $5,000 and/or Theft Over $5,000.
 Section 322 of the Criminal Code govern this offence.
 The value of the item, or items, that are alleged to have stolen will dictate which section of the Code a person will be charged under.